 Solar Heat Gain Coefficient (SHGC) measures how well a product blocks heat caused by sunlight.
 The SHGC is the fraction of incident solar radiation admitted through a window (both directly transmitted and absorbed) and subsequently released inward.
 SHGC is expressed as a number between 0 and 1.
 The lower a window’s solar heat gain coefficient, the less solar heat it transmits in the house.

-The majority of solar heat gain comes through windows, glazed doors, and skylights.
+Most solar heat gain comes through windows, glazed doors, and skylights.
 The best way to manage the amount of solar gain that enters your home is to block it before it enters.
-One way to accomplish this is to install replacement windows with a low Solar Heat Gain Coefficient (or SHGC) rating.
+One way to accomplish this is to install replacement windows with a low Solar Heat Gain Coefficient rating.

-The National Fenestration Rating Council (NFRC) has created a standard method for rating the amount of solar heat gain that is admitted through a window.
+The National Fenestration Rating Council (NFRC) has created a standard method for rating the amount of solar heat gain admitted through a window.
 This standard allows for a uniform system for indicating the ability of a window or other glazed product to admit solar heat gain.
 SHGC is expressed as a number between 0 and 1.
-The lower the SHGC rating, the better the ability of the window to block the heat from the sun.
+The lower the SHGC rating, the better the window’s ability to block the sun’s heat.

 U-Factor & R-Value

 U-Factor measures how well a product prevents heat from escaping from your home.
 U-Factor ratings generally fall between 0.20 and 1.20.
-The lower the U-Factor, the better the product is at keeping heat in.
-U-Factor is particularly important during the winter months.
+The lower the U-Factor, the better the product keeps heat in.
+This is particularly important during the winter months.